 With Kim now involved, did you have to record a new set of tracks for the girls' demo?

 Oh, I thought that the singles that came up were fantastic – absolutely fantastic!
-When Pete Waterman took over, that’s the kind of music that he was doing so I wasn't surprised with the sound at all.
-I was thrilled.
-You see, I had already made up my mind that Mel & Kim were both real disco dance queens and I believed that was where they belonged.
-I always looked upon Mel as a Donna Summer type, you know?
+When Pete Waterman and his crew took over, that’s the kind of music that they were doing, so I wasn't surprised with the sound at all - I was thrilled!
+You see, I had already made up my mind that Mel and Kim were both real disco dance queens, and I believed that was where they belonged.
+I always looked upon Mel as a 'Donna Summer type', you know?
 She was as good as Donna Summer, and so that is where I always thought it should go.
 But Mel really wanted to do more RnB, and so she wanted to make sure that she could get a couple of tracks out where she was singing the kind of stuff that she wanted to sing.
-That said, they had three big hits with Pete, with that dance direction... and then Mel got sick, of course.
+That said, they had big hits with Pete, with that dance direction... and then Mel got sick, of course.

 So, Mel was keen to record more RnB tracks?

-No, no, I left it completely to Pete Waterman out of respect to him.
-I knew Pete and I didn't wanna interfere or call up and say anything.
-I saw them (Mel & Kim) a couple of times, and I said to them that how great they were doing and how happy I was for them, but I didn’t push it!
-That’s probably my biggest problem, because I do believe that I could have been much more successful in life had I pushed myself in that kind of direction more, but I always, kind of, stayed in the background, you know?
+No, no. I left it completely to Pete Waterman, out of respect to him.
+I knew Pete, and I didn't wanna interfere or call up and say anything.
+I saw them (Mel & Kim) a couple of times, and I said to them that how great they were doing and how happy I was for them, but I didn’t push it.
+That’s probably my biggest problem, because I do believe that I could have been much more successful in life had I pushed myself in that kind of direction more.
+But, I always, kind of, stayed in the background, you know?
 Even when I was singing with Family Dogg, I still didn’t push it.
-Maybe that was my mistake, I don’t know, but that’s why I probably didn’t try to keep in touch.
+Maybe, that was my mistake - I don’t know.
+But, that’s why I probably didn’t try to keep in touch.
 I just let it go.

 Thank goodness, that’s so wonderful!

-Well, I didn't know Kim as well as I knew Mel, though Kim was great!
-Hmmmmmm, I loved both girls, but I especially loved Mel.
-I thought she was wonderful and anything that I could do to help push her along, I would have done.
-You see, they were both so young when they became successful, you know?
-They ran around, they went to all the parties, they went to all the clubs, they drove around in a limo, you know, all of that.
-And I am so glad that, before Mel died, she had the tremendous success she did, because they were huge... absolutely huge!
-I couldn't have been happier.
-They were wonderful girls and excellent singers - especially Mel!
+Hmm…I loved those girls.
+I didn't know Kim as well as I knew Mel - though Kim was great - but I especially loved Mel.
+I thought she was wonderful, and anything that I could do to help push her along, I would have done.
+And, they were both so young when they became successful, you know?
+They ran around, they went to all the parties, they went to all the clubs, they drove around in a limo….you know, all of that!
+And I am so glad that, before Mel died, she had the tremendous success that she did... because they were huge – absolutely huge!
+I couldn’t have been happier.
+They were wonderful girls and excellent singers – especially Mel!

 Steve - thank you so much!